Causal Explanations for Image Classifiers: Theoretical Foundations of Our Approach

-We also assume \emph{causal independence} between the feature variables $\vec{V}$.
-In our setting, $\vec{V}$ is the set of pixels of the input image, with the values capturing the color and intensity of the pixels.
-Pixel independence is a common assumption in explainability tools.
-This is a non-trivial assumption, and it might seem far-fetched, especially if we consider images capturing real objects: if a group of pixels captures, say, a cat's ear, then a group of pixels below it should capture a cat's eye.
-However, we argue that it is, in fact, accurate on images.
-Indeed, consider the ``Photobombing'' dataset, described in \Cref{sec-exp-setup}.
+Consider the ``Photobombing'' dataset, described in \Cref{sec-exp-setup}.
 This dataset is comprised of partially obscured images, obtained by overlaying random color patches over Imagenet images.
 An input from this dataset is a perfectly valid image.
 Indeed, obscuring a part of the input image either by introducing an artificial object or by positioning a real object in front of the primary subject of the classification does not lead to any change in unobscured pixels.
-For example, obscuring a cat's ear does not lead to any change in an (unobscured) group of pixels below it, capturing a cat's eye.
-Thus, pixel independence holds on general images.
+Thus, pixel independence holds on the general data representation of images.

-We note that pixels are not concepts: a $2$D image is a projection of a scene in the $3$D real world on a plane; concepts that are present in the object in a real world can be invisible on this projection, hence the pixel independence.

-We refer the reader to \cite{CH24} for a more in-depth discussion of causal independence between pixel values in image classification.
-We note that the causal independence assumption is not true in other types of inputs, such as tabular or spectral data.
-For those types of inputs, assuming independence is clearly an approximation and might lead to inaccurate results.
-In this paper, however, we focus on images, where causal independence between pixels holds, and it greatly simplifies explanation extraction, as we show below.
+We refer the reader to \citet{CH24} for a more in-depth discussion of causal independence between pixel values in image classification.
+We note that the causal independence assumption may not hold for concept bottleneck models and other models which claim to learn causes and not just correlations~\citep{kohconcept}.
+For these types of models, assuming independence may result in approximation which might lead to inaccurate results.

-Moreover, as the causal network is of depth $2$, all parents of the output variable $O$ are contained in $\vec{V}$.
-Given these assumptions, the probability on contexts directly corresponds to the probability on seeing various images (which the model presumably learns during training).

-Given an input image $I$, the set of contexts $\K$ that we consider for an explanation is the set $\K_I$ obtained by \emph{all partial occlusions of $I$}, where an occlusion sets a part $\vec{Y}$ of the image to a predefined masking color $\vec{y}$.
-The probability distribution over $\K_I$ is assumed to be uniform.